Multiday Tour

 Lopez Ferry to Orcas Friday Harbor Ferry to Orcas | 9:25 am 8:35 am | Arrive Orcas 10:15 am |

 Clockwise loop around the ‘easy-biking’ Isle of Lopez begins from the charming Lopez Farm at the NW corner.
-Early on in the 33 very rolling miles we’ll find a breakfast/snack option at Barn Owl Bakery to fuel up for the first big climb up Lopez Hill (368 feet!) before bouncing down to Agate Beach at the southern end.
+Early on in the 33 or 37 very rolling miles we’ll find a breakfast/snack option at Barn Owl Bakery to fuel up for the first big climb around Lopez Hill before bouncing down to Agate Beach and the southeastern vistas from Point Colville.

 Winding back up to westerly views at Shark Reef Sanctuary, we turn north again over the high ground around Lopez Airport prior to plummeting back down to The Village for a late lunch and perhaps an unwinding at Lopez Island Vineyards before wobbling back ‘home’ for the evening.

-Starting with the ferry hop over to Orcas Island, folks may opt for a single-day haul around the horseshoe to contemplate Mt Constitution (optional 10-mile up & down) and Obstruction Pass, and then back through Eastsound and Orcas Vineyard for a return to Lopez.
+Starting with the 9:25 a.m. ferry hop over to Orcas Island, folks may opt for a single-day 40/50-mile long haul around the horseshoe to contemplate Mt Constitution (optional 10-mile up & down) while lounging on the shores of Cascade Lake.
+Take a quick jaunt to Obstruction Pass, and then pedal back through Eastsound and Orcas Vineyard for a return to Lopez.
 Or…

 (Optional) Day 3 – Orcas Ferry - Deer Harbor - Doe Bay

-(Optional) Saturday, Aug.
-8 — San Juans — Optional Day 4 – Doe Bay - Mt Constitution - Eastsound
+Friday, Aug.
+7 — San Juans — Optional Day 4 – Doe Bay - Mt Constitution - Eastsound

 Inclusion